Career Outlook: Data and Bioinformatics Scientists to 2026

-The above is only an incomplete snapshot of employers' specific wish lists but overall seems to imply the tendency towards analysis of large amounts of data and big data, as already mentioned in the beginning in this article.
+The above is only an incomplete snapshot of employers' specific wishlists but overall seems to imply the tendency towards the analysis of large amounts of data and big data, as already mentioned in the beginning in this article.

-Then there is medical informatics and precision medicine or personalised medicine as it is called in Europe, but that must be another article.
+Then there is medical informatics and precision medicine or personalized medicine as people call it in Europe, but that must be another article.

-In summary, bioinformaticians armed with cross-disciplinary skills and knowledge are surely in the forefront to tackle future challenges.
+In summary, bioinformaticians armed with cross-disciplinary skills and knowledge are surely at the forefront to tackle future challenges.

 Formal bioinformatics education

-Skill sets required for bioinformaticians are constantly evolving and growing.
+Skill sets required for bioinformaticians are continually evolving and shifting.
 Long gone are the days when a self-taught bioinformatics expert could get a decent job.
-Today, a formal degree is a prerequisite.

-A formal degree in bioinformatics provides a diverse set of skills that opens a range of career options.
+Nevertheless, a formal degree is still a prerequisite today, although exceptions exist.
+An approved degree in bioinformatics provides a diverse set of skills that prepares for a spectrum of career opportunities and a solid foundation for continued learning.

-Formal education structure can look as in Infographics 1, which is the formal education structure in Uppsala University in 2018, one of the top universities in the world.
+Formal education structure can look as in Infographics 1, which is the approved education structure in Uppsala University in 2018, one of the top universities in the world.